Dessert Tea vs Hot Chocolate: Which Fits Better at Night?

 Match the Drink to the Night

-So the honest answer is not that dessert tea beats hot chocolate.
-They are for different nights.
-Hot chocolate is a wonderful occasional indulgence, the drink for a cold evening when you want something rich and chocolatey and a little bit special.
-Nothing here changes that, and there is no reason to give it up.
+So, the honest answer is not that dessert tea beats hot chocolate.
+They are for different evenings.
+Hot chocolate is a wonderful occasional indulgence, the drink for a cold night when you want something rich and chocolatey.

-Dessert tea is the other thing, the warm, sweet cup you can have on any ordinary night without the caffeine, the sugar, or the heaviness.
-Keep hot chocolate for the treat nights and keep a dessert tea on hand for all the rest.
-The point was never to crown a winner.
-It is just to match the drink to the night, and once you have both covered, you always have the right one waiting, part of the wider practice of tea in evening rituals.
+Dessert tea is your other treat; the warm, sweet cup you can have on any ordinary night without the caffeine, the sugar, or the heaviness.
+Keep hot chocolate for special occasions and a dessert tea on hand for all the rest.
+Match the drink to the night and you always have the right one waiting, part of a practice that has closed the evening for centuries: tea in evening rituals.

 Editorial Disclaimer